-The smoothness of any cut depends on a number of variables, such as the material being cut, blade type, blade sharpness and rate of cut.
+The smoothness of any cut depends on a number of variables.
+Things like material being cut, blade type, blade sharpness and rate of cut all contribute to the quality of the cut.

 When smoothest cuts are desired for molding and other precision work, a sharp (60 tooth carbide) blade and a slower, even cutting rate will produce the desired results.